About the course

 You will be based at Heckmondwike Grammar School or one of our partner schools four days a week from the start of term in September.
 Working alongside your subject mentor, you will identify your current level of knowledge, skills and experience and from that we will draw up a training plan.
 This will involve observing experienced teachers, other teaching experiences and training activities leading to delivering whole class lessons.

 Throughout the year you will have one day per week at the Kirklees and Calderdale central training base in Heckmondwike (or visiting schools, colleges or other educational establishments).
-The programme is extremely diverse, from theoretical input to observing Sensory Rooms in local Special Schools and Voice Projection workshops.
+The programme is extremely diverse, from theoretical input to observing excellent practice.
 Our trainees have also benefited from our Mindfulness and Yoga sessions to support their personal well-being.

 You will also benefit from 10 additional Subject-Specific Training days which will give you the opportunity to further enhance your subject knowledge alongside other subject specialist trainees.